devsort/OmniChat-AI/README.md

 ## Local Quickstart

-Set up Chatbot UI locally by following these steps.
+Set up OmniChat-AI locally by following these steps.
 You can also watch the full video guide [here](https://www.youtube.com/watch?v=9Qq3-7-HNgw).

 ### 1. Clone the repository